eonu/sequentia/README.md

 ## Introduction

-Sequentia is a package that provides various classification algorithms for sequential data, including classifiers based on hidden Markov models, dynamic time warping and recurrent neural networks.
+Sequentia is a Python package that provides various classification algorithms for sequential data, including classifiers based on hidden Markov models, dynamic time warping with k-nearest neighbors and recurrent neural networks.

 Some examples of how Sequentia can be used in sequence classification include: